 My Body Sends A Signal

-My Body Sends A Signal is an informative way to educate children on how they may feel physically, and how it can be associated with an emotion.
-The book is designed to allow thought for consideration when responding to emotions and how we can actually choose to respond in more appropriate ways.
+My Body Sends A Signal is an informative way to educate children on how they may feel physically and how it can be associated with an emotion.
+The book is designed to allow consideration when responding to emotions and how we can actually choose to respond in more appropriate ways.

 The Tell Me Tree

-The Tell Me Tree is a beautifully illustrated, positive book offering children an opportunity to speak to trusted grown-ups in any setting about how they are feeling by using the concept of a tree.
-It is a very peaceful book, with gentle words and drawings and is a very refreshing read.
+The Tell Me Tree is a beautifully illustrated, positive book offering children an opportunity to speak to trusted grown-ups in any setting about how they feel by using the concept of a tree.
+It is a very peaceful book, with gentle words and drawings, and is a very refreshing read.

-The Tell Me Tree also contains a free poster and has resources inside for both children and adults, so is great for school use as well.
+The Tell Me Tree also contains a free poster and has resources inside for both children and adults, so it is great for school use.
 This book is a must-have for any children who like to express themselves through drawing or writing as it encourages multi-creative outlets when exploring various emotions.

 The Way I Am

 Once your child is in a setting with others, they are left to their own devices, with their own coping mechanisms.
-The Way I Am is a book that can give your child a head start in thinking for themselves and learning to follow their heart as opposed to another child’s ‘instructions.’
+The Way I Am is a book that can give your child a head start in thinking for themselves and learning to follow their heart instead of another child’s ‘instructions.’